Photo Tips for Beginners

 When making a close-up portrait keep your camera at eye-level.
 With full figure portraits have it at breast or waistline - thus you'll avoid "short leg" effect.

-More distortions Less distortions
+More Distortions Less Distortions

 Front lighting (from within the back of the photographer) will kill your volume.
-Built in flashes do it best of all.
+Built-in flashes do it best of all.
 Use soft lateral and rear-lateral illumination.

 Interestingly, the flash can be very useful when you take your photos on a bright sunny day - it can help to illuminate deep shadows from beneath.